jetjodh/gguf/README.md

 - drag vae decoder(s) to vae folder (./ComfyUI/models/vae)

 ### workflow
-- drag workflow json to the activated browser; or
+- drag the workflow json file to the activated browser; or
-- drag any generated output (i.e., picture, video, etc.; which contains the workflow metadata) to the activated browser
+- drag any generated output file (i.e., picture, video, etc.; which contains the workflow metadata) to the activated browser

 ### simulator
 - design your prompt; or